-Under the Individuals with Disabilities Education Act (IDEA) the first step in qualifying your child for special education is having his school complete a multi-factored evaluation to assess him in all areas of functioning.
-You can request an evaluation by delivering a written request to your special education director, principal, or other school official, by hand or by certified mail, return receipt requested.
+Under the Individuals with Disabilities Education Act (IDEA) the first step in qualifying your child for special education is having his school complete a multi-factored evaluation Team report (ETR) to assess him in all areas of functioning.
+You can request an evaluation by delivering a written request to your special education director, principal, or other school official, by email or by certified mail, return receipt requested.

 Is the school required by law to provide an evaluation any time a parent requests one?

 No. The school must evaluate only if it suspects a disability.
 If it suspects a disability, it will obtain your written consent for an evaluation.
-If your school is not going to honor your request for an evaluation, it must, within 30 days of your request, give you a legal document called a “prior written notice” explaining why it is not going to evaluate your child, and it must give you a copy of the booklet, “Whose Idea Is This?”
+If your school is not going to honor your request for an evaluation, it must, within 30 days of your request, give you a legal document called a prior written notice (PR-01) explaining why it is not going to evaluate your child, and it must give you a copy of the booklet, A Guide to Parent Rights in Special Education.

 If the school agrees to evaluate, how long should this process take?

 The school must obtain written parental consent within 30 days of a parent’s request.
-It has an additional 60 days to complete the evaluation and have a team meeting to discuss the results contained in the ETR.
+Once consent is given, it has an additional 60 days to complete the evaluation and have a team meeting to discuss the results contained in the ETR.